silvacms/documentation/source/silva/buildout/troubleshooting.rst

 Installing psycopg or psycopg2
 ``````````````````````````````

-You need to install the PostGreSQL client libraries, and
+Install the PostGreSQL client libraries, and
-:ref:`development-headers` for PostGreSQL if there are packaged
-differently.
+:ref:`development-headers`:

 Under Debian/Ubuntu: